leangjia/blender_docs/manual/modeling/meshes/selecting/introduction.rst

 As already noted, in X-Ray and Wireframe mode faces are marked with a dot in the middle.
 With n-gons that can lead in certain cases to a confusing display.
 The example shows the center dot of the U-shaped n-gon being inside of the oblong face inside the "U".
-It is not easy to say which dot belongs to which face (the orange dot in the image is the object origin).
+It is not easy to identify which dot belongs to which face (the orange dot in the image is the object origin).